Joredjs/monomod/README.md

   - **Domain:** Contains domain entities, interfaces, and repositories.
   - **Infra:** Provides concrete implementations for controllers and interactions with external systems.

+For further details review the [Project Structure file](./docs/structure.md)

+## Example

+Let's say you're building an e-commerce application.
+You could have separate modules for `users`, `products`, `orders`, and `payments`.
+Each module would handle its own data, logic, and API endpoints.
+The NXMS Gateway would route incoming requests to the appropriate module based on the path, version, and HTTP method.
+The framework adapter (e.g., `framework-express`) would then handle the underlying server implementation, creating an Express server instance for each module and exposing the routes.

 ## Getting Started

 ### Prerequisites